memfault/interrupt/_drafts/best-of-binutils.md

 ### objdump

-Objdump is general purpose utility that is most helpful when trying to examine the assembly in a binary.
-You can run objdump on the final
-ELF output or individual `.o` object files.
+`objdump` is a general purpose utility that is most helpful when trying to examine the assembly in a binary (and my personal favorite!).
+You can run `objdump` on the final ELF output or individual `.o` object files.
 While there are a number of options, most of the time the following are most useful: